R Workshops @ UQ

 Who should attend?

-Day 1 (Monday 10th February): Introduction to R and the tidyverse
+Day 1 (Returning in February 2026): Introduction to R and the tidyverse

 In the “Introduction to R and the tidyverse” workshop, we will start slowly.
 We will help familiarise you with R (the programming language), RStudio (the interface we recommend to program R in) and the tidyverse (a set of programming packages we use to speed up analysis and plotting).
 By the end of the day, you will be confidently loading datasets, writing basic code in R to manipulate the data, and plotting outputs from your analysis.

 NOTE: If you are starting with “Day 1: Introduction to R and the tidyverse” we recommend you only register for Days 1-2 as Days 3-5 will cover more advanced material.
-After completing Days 1-2 we would encourage you to consider our July workshops for further tips/trick in R programming, and then come back in February 2026 to complete the advanced statistics covered on Days 3-5.
+After completing Days 1-2 we would encourage you to consider our July workshops for further tips/trick in R programming, and then come back the following February to complete the advanced statistics covered on Days 3-5.

-Today is all about using statistical models to analyse your data.
+Day 2 (Returning in February 2026): Linear modelling Today is all about learning the foundations of statistical modelling to analyse your data.
 We’ll start with simple linear models and explore why we fit models, learn how to interpret model output and how to upgrade your code to design more advanced linear models.
 We then learn how to select the best model, examining model diagnostics and plotting the output.
 Where model diagnostics indicate a violation of model assumptions, we consider what transformations might improve the model fit.
 We finish by learning how to fit Generalised Linear Models (GLMs) for binary and count response variables, predicting in link space compared to predictor space, and dealing with different error structures.

 In this workshop you will learn how to fit Linear Mixed Models (LMMs), Generalised Linear Mixed Models (GLMMs), Generalised Additive Models (GAMs), and Generalised Additive Mixed Models (GAMMs).
 Mixed-effects models build on generalised linear models (GLMs) and have observations that are grouped in some way.
 This explicit recognition of grouping of observations within the model structure resolves many of the frequently encountered challenges associated with non-independence of observations, nested (hierarchical) designs, and spatial and temporal structuring.
 GAMs are extensions of GLMs and use flexible smoothers (wiggly lines) rather than mathematical equations to describe the relationship between the response and a set of predictors.

-Day 4 (Thursday 13th February): Spatial modelling with temporal and spatial autocorrelation
+Day 4 (Returning in February 2026): Spatial modelling with temporal and spatial autocorrelation

 This workshop will help you model more complex datasets.
 We will discuss autocorrelation and its consequences, the growing importance and accessibility of time series and spatial datasets (including time series, point-based spatial data, and aerial-based spatial data), and some of the key features of these data.
 We will cover structured random effects and penalised random effects, and how to begin modelling these with Generalised Additive Models (GAMs; spatial, temporal, spatiotemporal).
 This workshop will also cover model checking, plotting, extrapolation and forecasting.